 Doctor’s Fee: $31

 An episode of bronchitis took me down.
 Because of my long absence from Canada, I no longer qualify for any of the socialized health care benefits, so as with any other country in the world, I was relegated to paying cash.
 And as usual, it was time to stock up on the pill.

 I was horrified at the cost of prescriptions in Canada (which was more than double the cost of anywhere else I’d been), and I’ll do my best to avoid a trip to the doctor’s office there again.

 Some of the medical expenses above would not have been covered by travel insurance, even if I tried to make a claim.
 Generally speaking, travel insurance does not cover expenses like routine doctors’ visits and regular prescriptions.
 But you’ll be grateful you have travel insurance when something serious happens on the road – trust me, I speak from experience!

 And from experience (including claims experience), I recommend World Nomads.
 They’re the most flexible for insurance, allowing you to apply for and renew it from abroad.
 Get a free quote here.

-Note: If you end up purchasing an insurance policy through this widget, I will receive a small commission.
+Note: If you end up purchasing an insurance policy through this widget or the link above, I will receive a small commission.
 This in no way affects your price, and helps me to keep The Professional Hobo going as a lifestyle travel resource.
 Thank you in advance for your support!